Tools for Social Change: Race and Justice Clinic

-The clinic responds to the systemic issues that have resulted in an increasingly disproportionate number of minority youth being excluded from school and pushed into the juvenile justice system.
+The clinic responds to the systemic issues that have resulted in an increasingly disproportionate number of minority youth being excluded from school and pushed into the juvenile and adult criminal justice systems.

 - Educational Equity: Currently, 5 school districts in Washington (including the Seattle School District) are being investigated by the Department of Education Office of Civil Rights for discriminatory practices related to school discipline and treatment of English Language Learners.

-Race and Justice Clinic in the News
+Race and Justice News

 The annual Seattle Design Festival included a panel discussion called "Questioning Youth Incarceration" at Seattle Central Library's auditorium on September 19.